trxdave/ireland-rugby-quiz/README.md

 # Typography #

-I use Google Fonts to find what is a suitable font for Ireland Rugby Quiz - <a href="https://fonts.google.com/>">Google Fonts</a>
+I use Google Fonts to find what is a suitable font for Ireland Rugby Quiz - [Google Fonts](https://fonts.google.com/)

 - [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans?query=noto) was used for the primary headers, quesiton and answers.